mhartington/formatter.nvim/README.md

 #### `try_node_modules`

-The `try_node_modules` argument is not yet implemented, but feel free to use this argument in your configurations, so that when we add support for it, you get the `node_modules` package scanning functionality automatically.
+The `try_node_modules` argument is not yet implemented, but feel free to use this argument in your configurations.
+When we add support for it, you get the `node_modules` package scanning functionality automatically!

 #### `no_append`